msiemsen/msiemsen.github.io/classes.md

 * Cost:  $10 entry fee.
 Coffee and doughnuts included!
 You must be a member.
 You can join at the door for $25 I believe.
 There are 3 meets a year.

 **Description**
 MWTCA tool meets are a great place to shop for tools and visit with like minded people.
-I will be there demonstrating.
 Bring a few tools to sell, buy tools, view tool displays.
 Registration starts at 7:30, Trading starts at 8:30. **Social distancing and masks required.**

 I will be demonstrating.